jasons559/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>

 <p>This project demonstrates the deployment and administration of a virtual enterprise network environment using Windows Server and Active Directory.
-The objective of the lab was to simulate a corporate IT infrastructure by configuring a domain controller, implementing centralized authentication, managing users and organizational units, and applying security policies through Group Policy.
+The objective of the lab was to simulate a corporate IT infrastructure, by configuring a domain controller, implementing centralized authentication, managing users and organizational units, and applying security policies through Group Policy.
 The environment includes a domain controller running Windows Server and a domain-joined client machine running Windows 11 Pro.
 The lab demonstrates core system administration tasks such as domain configuration, DNS management, user administration, security policy enforcement, and troubleshooting domain connectivity issues.</p>

 <h2>Network Architecture</h2>